jacecotton/viewable/README.md

 Considering littering the `Viewable` class and decorator functions with hooks.
 This way:
 * you could optionally import/enable a debug library that populates `console.debug` messages via the hooks
 * you could use the hooks to extend functionality and interoperability with other libraries/APIs
+* this may even be useful for controllers

 ## Not documented here
 * **Styling**—constructable stylesheets are recommended though.